manicinc/magiclogger/README.md

 const logger = new Logger();  // Console transport created automatically

 // Sync logger - blocking I/O for guaranteed delivery
-// Note: You likely won't need SyncLogger as AsyncLogger has excellent performance
+// Uses SyncFileTransport with intelligent batching for performance
-// and reliability.
-Only use for audit logs or when absolute write guarantees are required. const auditLogger = new SyncLogger({
+// Only use for audit logs or when absolute write guarantees are required const auditLogger = new SyncLogger({
-  file: './audit.log',
+  file: './audit.log',     // Uses SyncFileTransport automatically
-  forceFlush: true  // fsync after each write
+  forceFlush: true         // Immediate flush for critical logs });
-});
 ```